This article sets the guidelines for navigating the Group Policy interface.

 facebook.com, youtube.com, amazon.com.
 That way these domains will be not accessible by all machines that are part of the Group Policy.

-You can remove the domain from the blacklist by clicking on the red X next to it.
-It will automatically become whitelisted again once this is done.
+You can remove the domain from the blacklist by clicking on the red X next to it, it will automatically become whitelisted again once this is done.

 10. Enabled custom block pages – This feature allows you to add a custom HTML page that will be displayed when Thor Foresight blocks a domain instead of the one shown by Thor Foresight.

 It will identify patterns of malicious domain requests and filter these accordingly.
-The computers identified by VectornN as potentially infected are to be ultimately treated as threats by the system administrator, investigated and scanned for threats either manually or automatically.
+The computers identified by VectorN as potentially infected are to be ultimately treated as threats by the system administrator, investigated and scanned for threats either manually or automatically.

-In order for all the changes made to take effect, you have to click the Update button on the Bottom left side.
+In order for all the changes made to take effect, you have to click the Update button on the bottom left side.